Transgender people and religion: In ancient Hindu society

-Transgender people in contemporary Indian society
+In contemporary Indian society

 In October 2013, "India's Supreme court stated that transgenders have remained untouchable in society with restricted access to education, health care and jobs.
 The justices criticized the government for such discrimination during a hearing of public interest litigation filed by the National Legal Services Authority".
 This problem for Hijras first began during the British rule (1757-1947) with the introduction of Section 377 of the Indian Penal Code in 1860 which declared homosexuality as a crime, and had an extended listing which has declared "Transgenders as criminal elements in society".

 Transgender people have been treated as outcasts within Indian society and thus have been "deprived of social and cultural participation for nearly two centuries."
 Many assigned-male Hijras undergo a ritualized castration called nirva.
 They have limited access to education, health care and public facilities and are treated as nonentities legally, which is in violation of the Constitution of India.
 Despite being recognized as legal citizens, only an estimated 25% of transgender people have obtained the national identification (Aadhar card).
 Transgender people are unable to "exercise their democratic rights in marriage, adopting/raising children and utilizing financial support system such as free and subsidized health care, surgeries and medical treatments".

 There has been some support for transgender people as "The Supreme Court has directed the central government to place transgendered in the other backward classes (OBCs) to classify their castes denoting their socially and economically disadvantaged status in society" as they fall within the classification of people as defined in Article 15 (4) of the Constitution of India.
 The Supreme Court of India has directed all Indian states to build separate restrooms for transgender people, and "to establish welfare agencies to enhance their health and medical needs."

 Neopagan religion

 In most branches of Wicca, a person's status as trans- or cisgender is not considered an issue.
 Transgender people are generally magical people, according to Karla McLaren in her Energetic Boundaries study guide.
 Transgender people are almost always welcomed in individual communities, covens, study groups, and circles.
-Many transgender people were initially attracted to Modern Paganism because of this inclusion.
+Many transgender people were initially attracted to modern paganism because of this inclusion.

 However, there are some Neopagan groups that do not welcome transgender people.
 In some cases, this is because of the emphasis on the union of male and female, and the exclusion of transgender individuals from such practices.
 Also, some gender separatist groups exclude transgender people, often on the basis that non-transgender individuals share certain spiritual qualities derived from assigned sex.
 Dianic Wicca is an example of such a separatist group.